csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 - A valid Slack Development Account, which needs to be configured to run our bot.
 You should have a Slack Developer account if you have a regular Slack account.
 If you don't have a valid account, you can register a valid account here: [Slack API](https://api.slack.com/)
 - A PostgreSQL Database that you have full control over.
 The ones used in development by the project is provided Microsoft Azure.
 You are also welcome to use a local database, as long as you have methods of connecting to it.
+- Clone this repository to any of your local development environments.

 #### Local Development